baex3/F5_Demo_Web_App/README.md

 # F5_Demo_Web_App

-This repo contains a sample application that has been containerized and is meant for demonstation purposes and POCs revolving containerization and DevOps practices.
+This repo contains a sample application that has been containerized and is meant for demonstration purposes and POCs revolving containerization and DevOps practices.
 This repo will grow to include container orchestration with Kubernetes and IaC or CaC using Ansible.